petergridge/irrigation_component_V3/README.md

         value: "{{ value template calculation }}"
 ```

+### Run Days and Run Frequency
+Run Days and Run frequency allows the definition of when the program to be controlled.
+Only one value can be provided in the program configuration.

+* *Run Days* supports water restrictions impose in Australia alowing watering to occur on specific days only
+* *Run Frequncy* allows the water to occur at a specified frequency, for example, every 3 days.

 ### ECO feature
 The ECO feature allows multiple small watering cycles to be configure for a zone in the program to minimise run off and wastage.
 Setting the optional configuration of the Wait, Repeat attributes of a zone will enable the feature.